robertzk/s3mpi/README.md

 =========

 A common problem for data scientists is passing data or models to each other without interrupting their workflow.
-There are typically two approach:
+There are typically two approaches:

   1. Writing CSV and RDS files and passing them around using tools like email, Dropbox, or SFTP.
 Typically, these files are too large for